zyedidia/micro/runtime/help/options.md

 	default value: `off`

+* `basename`: in the infobar, show only the basename of the file being edited rather than the full path.

+    default value: `off`

 * `colorcolumn`: if this is not set to 0, it will display a column at the specified column.
 This is useful if you want column 80 to be highlighted special for example.